MicrosoftDocs/sdk-api/sdk-api-src/content/setupapi/nf-setupapi-setupdiinstalldeviceinterfaces.md

 The caller of <b>SetupDiInstallDeviceInterfaces</b> must be a member of the Administrators group.

 <div class="alert"><b>Note</b>  Only a <a href="https://msdn.microsoft.com/ac439eb8-b491-4215-877d-5ee177fbdb39">class installer</a> should call <b>SetupDiInstallDeviceInterfaces</b> and only in those situations where the class installer must perform device interface installation operations after <b>SetupDiInstallDeviceInterfaces</b> completes the default device interface installation operation.
 In such situations, the class installer must directly call <b>SetupDiInstallDeviceInterfaces</b>when the installer processes a DIF_INSTALLINTERFACES request.
-For more information about calling the default handler, see <a href="https://www.bing.com/search?q=Calling+Default+DIF+Code+Handlers">Calling Default DIF Code Handlers</a>.</div>
+For more information about calling the default handler, see <a href="devinst.calling_the_default_dif_code_handlers">Calling Default DIF Code Handlers</a>.</div>
 <div> </div>
-For information about INF file format, see <a href="https://www.bing.com/search?q=INF+File+Sections+and+Directives">INF File Sections and Directives</a>.
+For information about INF file format, see <a href="devinst.inf_file_sections_and_directives">INF File Sections and Directives</a>.